Job Title: Director, Clinical Affairs

-- Develops global clinical affairs strategies, in collaboration with regulatory affairs, marketing, research & development, reimbursement and outcomes planning, and obtain approvals by the most effective method possible.
+- Develops global clinical affairs strategies, in collaboration with regulatory affairs, marketing, research & development, and reimbursement.

 - Prepares and manages clinical affairs budgets including all XACT funded clinical programs.

-- Execute studies in the US, Israel, EU in full compliance with all applicable GCP requirements, regulations and standards
+- Execute studies in the US, Israel, and EU in full compliance with all applicable GCP requirements, regulations and standards.

-- Approves contracts and budgets with sites, CRO’s and vendors.
+- Negotiates and approves contracts and budgets with sites, CRO’s and vendors.

 - Responsible for preparing data for publication, white papers, presentations, etc.